mscheltienne/mathieu.scheltienne.net/src/content/_index.md

 # About me

-I'm Mathieu Schetienne, an engineer and developer interested in biotechnotologies and neuroscience.
+I'm Mathieu Schetienne, an engineer and developer interested in biotechnologies and neuroscience.

 Currently, I work as a research engineer on the M/EEG platform of the